KinChao/kinchao.github.io/_pages/MUBJC.md

 About
 -------

 The Macau-UK Biomedical Journal Club is finally up and rolling!
-Co-founded by myself, Ashley Wong, and Brandon Ma in November 2024, this club provides a platform for discussions and in the wide field of "biomed".
+Co-founded by myself, Ashley Wong, and Brandon Ma in November 2024, this club provides a platform for discussions in the wide field of "biomed".
 We meet every Friday at 4 PM and each week one of us gives a talk about something cool or interesting from their field.

 The schedule (tentative) is listed below.
 If you’d like to join or learn more, please feel free to contact me!